bates64/ztar-rod/README.md

 $ cargo run
 ```

-It'll eventually panic as some operations are not yet unimplemented, but it should populate the `mod/` directory.
+It'll eventually panic as some operations are not yet implemented, but it should populate the `mod/` directory.

 # license